 - Focusing on CX driven by empathy as today’s happy customers are likely to stay or return tomorrow

-The right collections strategies are making it possible for manufacturers, dealerships, and automotive finance providers to deliver a premium collections experience for those customers who are struggling to pay down the balance they owe.
+The right auto finance collections strategies are making it possible for manufacturers, dealerships, and automotive finance providers to deliver a premium collections experience for those customers who are struggling to pay down the balance they owe.
 From the moment a customer misses their first payment through to those people who end up in substantial arrears, creditors need to prepare a toolkit of solutions to support consumers the right way.

 The result?
 Creditors can drive up the rate at which revenue is being received compared with more traditional collections models.